This Monster Wants to Eat Me: Anime

 An anime television series adaptation was announced on October 21, 2024.
 It is produced by Studio Lings with Infinite handling general production, and directed by Yūsuke Suzuki, with Naoyuki Kuzuya serving as chief director, Mitsutaka Hirota writing the scripts, Sō Ikuyama designing the characters, and Keiji Inai composing the music.
-The series premiered on October 2, 2025, on AT-X and other networks.
+The series aired from October 2 to December 25, 2025, on AT-X and other networks.
 The opening theme song is "nie" ("贄-nie-"), performed by Yoshino, while the ending theme song is "Lily" (リリィ, Rirī), performed by Reina Ueda as her character Hinako Yaotose.
 Crunchyroll is streaming the series.
 Medialink licensed the series in Southeast Asia.

+Hiromi Sueda, a member of the production committee, explained that the anime's international promotion was meant to appeal to a broad audience.
+Because of this, the publicity campaign emphasized the work's dark fantasy aspects rather than solely the yuri ones, such as by including visuals of Shiori's half-yōkai form.
+In addition, several teaser visuals were created for the anime.
+Since the first teaser was used for a long time, the production team consulted extensively on how to best create it.
+Takagi was particularly proud of this initial visual, since it features detailed animations of water.